TalonDragon000/Hom3Town-v3/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Future Features

+- Deploy off localhost using Vercel or Heroku
+- Username ENS account link
+- Auto avatar mint on Shape Main Network during account creation
+- Dynamic NFT metadata updates on each confirmation
+- Additional worlds to explore with Shape Gas Back incentive
+- Shop in an online marketplace
+- Create your shop and assets to add to the marketplace
+- In-game and On-chain currency
+- Import other world NFTs to view in your inventory and equip to your avatar
+- Purchase and furnish your home with additional items from other worlds and the marketplace
+- Mini-games to earn currency for avatar and home upgrades
+- Add an easy-contribution feature for others to build and link their worlds and shops
+- And more??

 ## License